-When you decide you need a translator for a document or a website, you may find yourself wondering where to begin.
+When you decide it’s time for hiring a translator for a document or a website, you may find yourself wondering where to begin.
 As with most things, preparation is the key to success.
 Here are some hot tips to ensure your translation project goals are met.

 W – WORD COUNT – Most translation companies charge by the number of words in your document before it is translated.
 This is called the “Source Word Count”.
 Prepare your document in a format that is easy to work with so that a word count can be determined and agreed upon.

 N – NOTIFY – It is important to “Notify” bidders of exactly what you are looking for and what you want them to quote.
 Limit your specifications to a few key points and always include the following: